koutlaw/index.html/CV.md

 ## Speaking and workshops

-Internet Freedom Festival UX Clinic - Valencia, Spain 2018/2019
+Internet Freedom Festival UX Clinic | Valencia, Spain 2018/2019

-IXDA16, "The Privacy Invasions: A Designers Guide to Life After Snowden" - Helsinki, Finland 2016
+IXDA16, "The Privacy Invasions: A Designers Guide to Life After Snowden" | Helsinki, Finland 2016

-SXSW Interactive, "Shredding Wires with Rapid Prototyping" - Austin, Texas 2015 (Workshop)
+SXSW Interactive, "Shredding Wires with Rapid Prototyping" | Austin, Texas 2015 (Workshop)

-Big Apps NYC, "Rapid Prototyping and the Future of UX" - New York, NY 2014 (Presenter and Mentor)
+Big Apps NYC, "Rapid Prototyping and the Future of UX" | New York, NY 2014 (Presenter and Mentor)

-NYC UXPA, “The UX of TV: A New Frontier for Usability Professionals” - New York, NY 2012 (Presenter)
+NYC UXPA, “The UX of TV: A New Frontier for Usability Professionals” | New York, NY 2012 (Presenter)

-SXSW Interactive, “The UX of Mobile” - Austin, Texas 2010 (Panel Organizer and Panelist)
+SXSW Interactive, “The UX of Mobile” | Austin, Texas 2010 (Panel Organizer and Panelist)

 OMMA Mobile, ”Up Your App!
-The Application Platform Vs. The Mobile Web ” - Los Angeles, CA 2009 (Panelist) OMMA Global, ”Is the iPhone a Big Shiny Distraction” - New York, NY 2009 (Panelist)
+The Application Platform Vs. The Mobile Web ” | Los Angeles, CA 2009 (Panelist) OMMA Global, ”Is the iPhone a Big Shiny Distraction” - New York, NY 2009 (Panelist)

-Think Mobile presented by Mediabistro.com, “Design Matters” - New York 2009 (Presenter)
+Think Mobile presented by Mediabistro.com, “Design Matters” | New York 2009 (Presenter)

-SXSW Interactive, “Mobile Ubiquitous Computing and the Future of Money” - Austin, Texas 2009 (Panel Organizer and Moderator)
+SXSW Interactive, “Mobile Ubiquitous Computing and the Future of Money” | Austin, Texas 2009 (Panel Organizer and Moderator)

-SXSW Interactive, “Life After the iPhone” - Austin, Texas 2008 (Organizer and Panelist)
+SXSW Interactive, “Life After the iPhone” | Austin, Texas 2008 (Organizer and Panelist)

 ## Volunteering

 Day One, a nonprofit that partners with youth to end dating abuse and domestic violence.
-UX/UI consulting, Javascript/CSS/HTML, WordPress. - NYC 2018-present
+UX/UI consulting, Javascript/CSS/HTML, WordPress. | NYC 2018-present

-STEM Instructor at Unity Preparatory Charter School - Brooklyn NY 2020-2022
+STEM Instructor at Unity Preparatory Charter School | Brooklyn NY 2020-2022

-Women’s Leadership Network Mentor - 2020-present
+Women’s Leadership Network Mentor | 2020-present

+Democratic Socialists of America.
+Joel Brooks for Jersey City Council election campaign.
+Website UX/UI consulting | 2021

-Ubiquity University,  Global Regeneration Corps website focused on raising awareness on climate change, UX/UI, animation and accessibility consulting. - 2021
+Ubiquity University,  Global Regeneration Corps website focused on raising awareness on climate change, UX/UI, animation and accessibility consulting. | 2021

 Big Apps NYC, Annual competition sponsored by the New York City Economic Development Corporation.
-Mentor. - New York, NY 2014
+Mentor. | New York, NY 2014

 ## Press

-From The New York Times to Quartz, which publisher is king of the visual web? - Digiday https://digiday.com/sponsored/gumgumbcs-001-782-from-the-washington-post-to-quartz-which-publisher-is-king-of-the-visual-homepage/
+From The New York Times to Quartz, which publisher is king of the visual web? | Digiday https://digiday.com/sponsored/gumgumbcs-001-782-from-the-washington-post-to-quartz-which-publisher-is-king-of-the-visual-homepage/

 Little Love for the Mobile Web in App-Adoring World, Adage http://adage.com/article/digital/love-mobile-web-app-adoring-world/142894/